francisco-camargo/francisco-camargo/src/python/README.md

 #### Virtual Environment and Package Management

-To create a virtual environment (euivalent to `python -m venv .venv`), run
+To create a virtual environment (equivalent to `python -m venv .venv`), run

 ```bash
 uv venv
 ```

-However, with one command we create a virtual environment and install packages, for example, running
+However, with one command we can create both a virtual environment and install packages, for example by running

 ```bash
 uv add pandas